-In short, capital is demanded because it is productive, i.e., it has the power to yield an income even after covering its cost, i.e., Interest.
+Demand for capital implies the demand for savings.
+Investors agree to pay interest on these savings after covering its cost, i.e., Interest.
 The marginal productivity curve of capital thus determines the demand curve for capital.
 This curve after a point is a downward sloping curve.
 While deciding about an investment, the entrepreneur, however, compares the marginal productivity of capital with the prevailing market rate of Interest.